 A "saintly heavenly figure" or a "biblical shepherd of the flock".

-Brian Turner, curator of the Down County Museum, which has a public gallery devoted to St Patrick.
-Turner believes a lot of Irish people don't know enough about St Patrick, putting him in the same category as St George and the dragon or Arthur and the round table.
+Brian Turner, curator of the Down County Museum believes a lot of Irish people do not know enough about St Patrick, putting him in the same category as St George and the dragon or Arthur and the round table.

-Unionist politician Ian Paisley tells Wright that he knows St Patrick was a Protestant, and that St Patrick's Day should be a national holiday in Northern Ireland.
+Unionist politician Ian Paisley tells RTÉ News that he knows St Patrick was a Protestant, and that St Patrick's Day should be a national holiday in Northern Ireland.

-An RTÉ News report by Brendan Wright broadcast on 17 March 1995.
+An RTÉ News report broadcast on 17 March 1995.
 The reporter is Brendan Wright.